How To Choose Your First Pair of Glasses or Contact Lenses

 MORE ABOUT CADENCE COMFORT (COMFORT VUE) MULTI-PURPOSE SOLUTION

 Cadence Comfort Multi-Purpose solution, formerly Sauflon Comfort Vue, is the perfect all-in-one solution for effective and deep cleaning of your lenses.
-This solution contains ‘Sterisoft’, a unique combination of ingredients which seek to provide an enhanced contact lens experience in terms of comfort by keeping your lenses lubricated for longer wearing times.
+This solution contains ‘Sterisoft’, a unique combination of ingredients that seek to provide an enhanced contact lens experience in terms of comfort by keeping your lenses lubricated for longer wearing times.

 Cadence Comfort Multi-Purpose solution also has an outstanding microbial activity which ensures a deep cleans with every use – disinfecting and removing the build-up of irritating deposits, proteins and bacteria.